decentlab/decentlab-decoders/README.md

 }
 ```

-Test and save the decoder.
-That's all.
+Copy example payload message from the datasheet, paste into `Payload`, and click `Test`.
+Make sure the output values match against the datasheet example and  save the decoder.

 ## ELEMENT IoT
 TODO